JidongYangUPC/JidongYangUPC.github.io/content/news/news/index.md

   preview_only: false
 ---

-A detailed introduction can [https://www.mdpi.com/journal/geosciences/special_issues/exploration_seismology.]()
+A detailed introduction can [click this link.](https://www.mdpi.com/journal/geosciences/special_issues/exploration_seismology)